neofenixlive/pilha/README.md

   2.5 - Targets.
-    Targets are variables identified by a colon used for control flow support.
+    Targets are variables identified by a colon and are used as a position for control flow.

   2.6 - Error handling.
     If you write an invalid command or try to